Read about this new comprehensive resource for the solar industry.

-NREL's solar radiation research staff provides expertise in renewable energy measurement and instrumentation.
-Major capabilities include solar resource measurement, instrument calibration, instrument characterization, and solar monitoring training.
+NREL's resource assessment and forecasting research staff provides expertise in renewable energy measurement and instrumentation.
+Major capabilities include solar resource measurement, instrument calibration, instrument characterization, solar monitoring training, and standards development and information dissemination.

 Solar Resource Measurement

-NREL's solar radiation research staff collects high-quality solar resource and surface meteorological data.
-Since 1981, researchers have continuously gathered basic solar radiation information, and they now gather high-resolution data (in 1-minute intervals) from World Meteorological Organization first-class instruments.
-Staff also perform daily instrument maintenance and annual calibrations to ensure data quality.
+NREL's resource assessment and forecasting research staff collects high-quality solar resource and surface meteorological data.
+Since 1981, researchers have continuously gathered basic solar radiation information, and they now gather high-resolution data (in 1-minute intervals) from World Meteorological Organization first-class instruments, including high-resolution measured solar radiation data sets using photodiode instruments.
+In addition, 1-second data collection of solar irradiance in DeSoto, Florida, and Hawaii provides valuable information to study the effects of transient cloud fields on utility-scale PV systems.

-Measurement activities support a number of Department of Energy renewable energy programs as well as its Atmospheric Measurement Program, which applies radiometry to climate change research.
+Measurement activities support a number of U.S. Department of Energy renewable energy programs as well as its Atmospheric Measurement Program, which applies radiometry to climate change research.
+Stakeholders include the DOE Solar Energy Technologies Office (SETO), solar designers/installers, policymakers, utility developers, project developers/investors/financiers, homeowners/customers/taxpayers, academia, and other national labs.
 To learn more about NREL's solar radiation measurement capabilities and results, see the related data and resources.

-NREL's metrology staff calibrates hundreds of instruments annually to ensure data quality.
+NREL's resource assessment and forecasting researchers and metrology staff calibrate hundreds of instruments annually to ensure data quality.
 Calibration involves comparing an instrument output signal with a measurement standard traceable to a recognized standard to identify and eliminate deviations in accuracy.
 Calibration therefore allows researchers to compare data from different sources, be confident in those data, and produce better estimates of the uncertainty of a measuring instrument, system, or process.

 Calibration traceability is the ability of a measurement to be related to national or international standards through an unbroken chain of comparisons with stated uncertainties.
 Traceability also ensures data quality and is an important part of NREL's calibration activities.

-NREL's calibration facilities include a metrology laboratory and an optical metrology laboratory that offer well-maintained measurement references, optimum instrument mounting platforms, and automatic data acquisition systems for electrical, temperature, pressure, and optical properties.
-Staff performs annual comparisons of absolute cavity radiometers to transfer World Radiometric Reference to researchers around the world.
-Staff also performs Broadband Outdoor Radiometer Calibration to calibrate pyranometers and pyrheliometers using specialized software for process automation and quality assurance.
+NREL's calibration facilities include the Solar Radiation Research Laboratory (SRRL), which provides ISO/IEC 17025 accredited calibration services and hosts a metrology laboratory and an optical metrology laboratory that offer well-maintained measurement references, optimum instrument mounting platforms, and automatic data acquisition systems for electrical, temperature, pressure, and optical properties.
+NREL provides reliable radiometric and spectral measurement and calibration services and performs annual comparisons of absolute cavity radiometers to transfer the World Radiometric Reference to researchers around the world.
+NREL also performs Broadband Outdoor Radiometer Calibration (BORCAL) to calibrate pyranometers and pyrheliometers using specialized software for process automation and quality assurance.
+Further, the staff maintains traceable references for spectral optical calibrations and measurements.

 In addition, the NREL metrology team can provide: